 So, Apple Cider Vinegar - When to Drink It?

-At OSU, we believe health radiates from the inside out, therefore our top recommendation for kick-starting your health routine, is to start your morning with a delicious concoction of our apple cider vinegar and water.
-However, there’s no reason you can’t reap the benefits by consuming it throughout the day, so why not try OSU today?
+At OSU, we believe wellness radiates from the inside out, therefore our top recommendation for kick-starting your new routine, is to start your morning with a delicious concoction of our apple cider vinegar and water.
+However, there’s no reason you can’t reap the positives by consuming it throughout the day, Get your own bottle of OSU today.

 We use 200 years of Japanese craft to blend 100% natural apple juice with apple cider vinegar for a smoother taste.
 Our apple cider vinegar is always raw, unpasteurised and with the Mother.